 2 - The power of intention

 Set your eyes on whatever is three metres in front of you right now.
 Whether it’s a wall, a chair or a tree, try and send your words crisply and clearly over to it.
-You can practice in your bedroom, and you'll find that just by sending your intention a little further, you'll crisp up those sounds in no time.
+You can practise in your bedroom, and you'll find that just by sending your intention a little further, you'll crisp up those sounds in no time.

 3 - Practice tongue twisters